 These are just a few of the most popular plugins available for WordPress.
 There are literally hundreds of others to choose from, which is one of the things that makes WordPress so powerful and versatile!
 Narrow down what works best for you and your site.

 To Wrap It Up

 WordPress plugins are a great way to add new features and functionality to your site without you having to be a coding guru.
-With so many great options to choose from, you can get super creative and tailor your website to how you want!
+With so many great options, you can get super creative and tailor your website to how you want!

-If you’re looking to add some new bells and whistles to your site, be sure to check out some of the most popular plugins listed above.
+If you want to add some new bells and whistles to your site, check out some of the most popular plugins listed above.

 Until the next post, wishing you much blogging success!